hakanu/blog/_posts/2016-03-21-your-filename.md

 ---
-published: false
+published: true
+layout: post
+category: mongodb
+title: "Solving mongodb's user creation problem"
 ---

-## Solving mongodb's user creation problem
+I have been test driving mongodb with some serious projects.
+I have always had difficulty in creating users in any database.
+Mongodb was no surprise.
+Here is the working command for me.

 2016-02-16T01:28:27.570+0000 Error: couldn't add user: User "test1@admin" already exists at src/mongo/shell/db.js:1004